bubbajoe/bubbajoe.dev/md/projects/rkx.md

 # RKX Introduction

-RKX is a Module based API Gateway built in Go.
-It is designed to be a simple, fast, and extensible.
+RKX is a dynamic module based API Gateway built in Go.
+It is designed to be a facile, fast, and flexible.

+Namespaces - usually represents 1 or more domains.
+Routes - which are paths that are triggered when they hit the proxy Services - represents 1 or more URLs (or a module handler) Consumer - these represent some way of recognizing the client.
+Modules - scripts that are ran at runtime in particular functions

 - Modules can be built in TypeScript or JavaScript
+  - dynamic modules, meaning they can be loaded/replaced without needed to restart the server
 - There is built-in support for:
-  - Canary Deployments
-  - Change Versioning
   - Certification Mappings
-  - Basic/Key Authentication
+  - Basic/JWT/Key Authentication
+  - Canary, Versioning and rollbacks

 # Module Types

 There are 2 types of modules:
-- Trigger Modules - modules that are triggered by events like a request or response.
+- Proxy Modules - modules that are triggered by events like a request or response.
 Trigger Modules can be used to modify the request or response or handle the request/response in a custom way.
-- Admin Modules - modules that are triggered by admin API events; like a new route, service or namespace being created.
+- Admin Modules - modules that are triggered by admin API events; like a creating, modifying, or deleting resources.
 Admin Modules can also be used to handle custom operations from the admin API.

-# Performance

-TBD
+These sort of modules will be useful for companies that want to enforce specific rules/patterns.

 # Clustering and Persistence

-Currently, RKX doesn't use clustering or automated persistance across multiple nodes.
-Currently, a change needs to be applied to all nodes in the cluster.
+Currently, RKX doesn't use clustering or automated persistance across multiple nodes yet.
+Currently, a change needs to be applied to all nodes individually.
 I plan to add clustering and persistance in the future.

 # RKX Client - `rkxcli`

-`rkxcli` is a command line tool for managing RKX routes, services, and namespaces.
-You can also maintain RKX instances by adding, removing, and fetching the status of each of the nodes.
+`rkxcli` is a command line tool for managing RKX resources.
+I plan to also add the management of RKX instances, viewing RKX logs/stats, and other RKX features.

 # Conclusion